svgdotjs/svg.js/README.md

 ```javascript
 var element = draw.element('title')
 ```
-The stirng value passed as the first argument is the node name that should be generated.
+The string value passed as the first argument is the node name that should be generated.

-Additionally the class name can be passed as the second argument from which the element should inherit:
+Additionally any existing class name can be passed as the second argument from which the element should inherit:

 ```javascript
 var element = draw.element('symbol', SVG.Parent)